JPMorgan Chase: JPMorgan Europe, Ltd.

 The company, known previously as Chase Manhattan International Limited, was founded on September 18, 1968.
 In August 2008, the bank announced plans to construct a new European headquarters at Canary Wharf, London.
 These plans were subsequently suspended in December 2010, when the bank announced the purchase of a nearby existing office tower at 25 Bank Street for use as the European headquarters of its investment bank.
 25 Bank Street had originally been designated as the European headquarters of Enron and was subsequently used as the headquarters of Lehman Brothers International.
 The regional office is in London with offices in Bournemouth, Glasgow, and Edinburgh for asset management, private banking, and investment banking.
+In September 2021, JPMorgan Chase entered the UK retail banking market by launching an app-based current account and savings account under the Chase UK brand.

 Acquisition history

 The following is an illustration of the company's major mergers and acquisitions and historical predecessors, although this is not a comprehensive list: